“Are demons supposed to be so good looking?”

 She glanced at Andy and saw him doubt his own death.

 “Was it like that?”
 She didn’t care anymore for Ezekiel since he was looking for trouble anyway.
-Besides, he had material that she could use.
+Besides, he had material that she could use so might as well keep him around for a while.

 “It seems so.
-I forgot about that girl.
 I think I was ready to pass on when she told me to stay.”

 Ezekiel noticed the changes in her expressions.
 He turned to the place she was staring at and saw nothing except furniture.